omar-armbruster/omar-armbruster/README.md

 Physics and Computer Science double major at Middlebury College.
-Big enthusiast of running and not eating gluten.